DavidLama/pihomeconnect-dashboard-framework/README.md

 Now you open the sample in your browser at http://localhost:9001/sample

-Or you can create a release build of angular-dashboard-framework and the samples:
+Or you can create a release build of pihomeconnect-dashboard-framework and the samples:

 ```bash
 grunt
 grunt sample
 ```
-The sample and the final build of angular-dashboard-framework are now in the dist directory.
+The sample and the final build of pihomeconnect-dashboard-framework are now in the dist directory.

 ## License